banquethealth/banquet-public-interview/case-challenge/README.md

 ## Optional DB GUI Setup

 You can also optionally confirm that you are able to connect to the database via your preferred GUI.
+You must do this __before__ running `npm run db-down`.

 - Host: 127.0.0.1
 - Port: 5442 (not the default 5432, to avoid conflicts)